rillrate-fossil/docs/content/docs/getting-started/what-is-rillrate.md

 parameters without restarting the application.

 But in both cases developing of user-interface is a long and not flexible process.
-That is why many bots or tools supports command-line parameters only and prints any data to files and `stdout`.
+That is why many bots or tools have no UI and supports command-line parameters only and prints any data to files and `stdout`.

+## How to make UI with RillRate?

+**RillRate** is a library of ready-to-use UI components that automatically rendered on the Web Dashboard.